What? Why? Who? All Your Security Clearance Questions Answered

 All Security Clearances are reviewed at regular intervals dependant on your Security Clearance levels.
-Security Clearances for Baseline, NV1, and NV2 all require revalidation at 15 years, 10 years and 7 years respectively.
-A Positive Vetting is valid for 7 years but is reviewed Annually.
+Security Clearances require revalidation every:

 If you leave employment in the Australian Government your clearance will be made inactive, should you return to the APS it may be reactivated within certain protocols.

 What if my circumstances change, can this affect my clearance?

 You will need to update AGSVA whenever your personal circumstances change as a requirement of your clearance.
 The notification of a change to your personal circumstances allows AGSVA to review the implication of those changes for you continued suitability to hold a Security Clearance.

 Each application is individually assessed and some Clearance applications can be denied.
 The AGSVA website presses the most important factors in the Clearance process is your honesty, openness, and thoroughness when completing your security pack and answering questions.

 Should your application for a Security Clearance be denied you can appeal the decision, more information on the appeals process can be found on the AGSVA website.

 I’m not sure if I have a clearance or if my clearance is still valid, how can I find out?